 Red, white and blue ribbons served in place of garland and various angels hang in scattered places on the tree.
 The tree topper is one of my favorites.
 Kat's friend Megan found a Buddy the Elf doll who straddles the top branch of the Richard Tree to remind us of Rich's favorite scene in the movie.

 The eclectic decorations range from the humorous to the serious, heartwarming to silly, and clever to bizarre.
 Many of the decorations require an explanation, such as the grill, the fork, the sample-sized Patron bottles, the rock on a string, the snowflake, and the guitar.
 But that's the beauty of the Richard Tree.
 When people see it for the first time, the ornaments require the telling of moments in our son's life and we are able to talk about him without tears or the fear of being judged as someone who can't move on.

 The best reaction I have received is from one of our guests who said, "Even though I never met Rich, by looking at the Richard tree, I feel that I know him."
 Her comment makes me feel that Rich is always a part of our Christmas.

 It has been six years since Rich left us.
 We have put up the Richard Tree for four years.
 When I asked Kat and Alan if we were putting it up this year, they said, "Of course."

 We wouldn't feel right without Rich at Christmas.

 By Ester Allgower, Surviving mother of Marine Corps Cpl.
-Richard Allgower: Ester has a B.A. in English and Spanish from the University of Texas at Austin and a Masters in Ed. from the University of Houston.
-She retired after 32 years in Education and lives in Taylor, TX with her husband, Alan.
-She is currently on the TAPS Survivor Care Team.
+Richard Allgower: Ester has a B.A. in English and Spanish from the University of Texas at Austin and a Masters in Education from the University of Houston.
+She retired after 32 years in Education and lives in Taylor, Texas with her husband, Alan.
+She formerly served on the TAPS Survivor Care Team.